TristanB17/WePhrase--Final/README.md

 ![Settings Window](https://i.imgur.com/rnOTs0S.png)

 The apis used include the wikipedia api, and the yandex translator api.
 The google translate api was originally planned to be incorperated into the app, but due to budgetary constraints, it was not possible.
-Due to the nature of the wikipedia api, some finessing had to be done server side to retrieve the correct text.
+Because of the nature of the wikipedia api, some finessing had to be done server side to retrieve the correct text.

 ![Settings Window](https://i.imgur.com/OvbA7Xo.png)